 Labs and Classrooms

-Classes offered to fit your schedule – day, evening and online.
-Courses are available face-to-face, online, hybrid (combination of face-to-face and online), short-term and evenings.
+Classes are offered to fit your schedule – the majority of the program is available completely online providing you the flexibility you need in today’s busy world!
 Your employer may cover the cost of your classes!
 Check with your HR department to find out more.

 Working in a medical office requires attention to detail, good typing, communication and interpersonal relationship skills.

-Technicians typically work in offices and may spend many hours in front of computer monitors.
-More than half of those employed as medical records and health information technicians worked in hospitals or physicians’ offices in 2014, and most others worked in various healthcare settings.
+Medical administration positions typically work in offices and may spend many hours in front of computer monitors.
+More than half of those employed as medical records and health information technicians work in hospitals or physicians’ offices, dental offices and most others work in various healthcare settings.

 Employment of health information technicians is projected to grow 15 percent through 2024, much faster than the average for all occupations.
 The demand for health services is expected to increase as the population ages.